-Equity, Diversity and Inclusion Committee
+Diversity, Equity and Inclusion (DEI) Committee

-The EDI space is multifaceted, with attention on not only the differing experiences of multiple demographics (remembering they often intersect), but also the spaces in which those experiences occur.
+The DEI space is multifaceted, with attention on not only the differing experiences of multiple demographics (remembering they often intersect), but also the spaces in which those experiences occur.
 Some of the core spaces ripe for change currently include:

 • The scholarly publishing workforce